This guide contains many new and previously undocumented features.

 (1) Only (small) USB drives are listed by default, so you cannot accidentally damage your system or external USB hard disks,

 (2) RMPrepUSB adds special modifications to the grub4dos boot code (using a specially modified version of grubinst.exe) which increase the chances of booting grub4dos on a wider variety of systems.

 Note: The RMPrepUSB version of the grub4dos MBR code is not compatible with BootIce - so don't attempt to tweak the defaults timeout,etc. using BootIce!

-If you are having problems booting to grub4dos on some systems try FlashBoot to prepare your USB drive.
+If you are having problems booting to grub4dos on some very old systems try FlashBoot to prepare your USB drive.